-- (a) The SAR-66 aircraft maintenance licence holder shall inform the Authority of any change in the particulars which will affect the information contained in the licence. - (b) The SAR-66 aircraft maintenance licence holder shall apply to the Authority to renew his licence at least 1 month, but not more than 3 months, before the date of expiry of the licence. - (c) A SAR-66 aircraft maintenance licence will be renewed provided the applicant is not suffering from any disability likely to adversely affect his or her technical skill or judgment. - (d) Notwithstanding sub-paragraph (c), a SAR-66 aircraft maintenance licence held by a person who is not a Singapore citizen or permanent resident may not be renewed unless the licence holder is working for a CAAS approved organisation. - (e) Failure to renew the SAR-66 aircraft maintenance licence shall invalidate any certification authorisation issued on the basis of such SAR-66 aircraft maintenance licence and may require recent aircraft maintenance experience and/or the re-sit of some examinations before re-issue of the licence.
+- (a) The aircraft maintenance licence holder shall inform the Authority of any change in the particulars which will affect the information contained in the licence. - (b) The aircraft maintenance licence holder shall apply to the Authority to renew his licence within the 3-month period before the date of expiry of the licence. - (c) An aircraft maintenance licence will be renewed provided the applicant is not suffering from any disability likely to adversely affect his or her technical skill or judgment. - (d) Notwithstanding sub-paragraph (c), an aircraft maintenance licence held by a person who is not a Singapore citizen or permanent resident may not be renewed unless the licence holder is working for a CAAS approved organisation. - (e) Failure to renew the aircraft maintenance licence shall invalidate any certification authorisation issued on the basis of such aircraft maintenance licence and may require recent aircraft maintenance experience and/or the re-sit of some examinations before reissue of the licence.
 The Authority will decide for each particular case.